 - All approvals will be determined by the local Jumpstart Chapter and designated Canadian Tire Jumpstart Regional Manager, and are subject to local demands and Chapter budgets.

 - Cheques are made payable to the service organization, identified as the “payee” in the application.
 A payee can be a local hockey association, gymnastics club, etc., that coordinates the sports or physical activity on behalf of the qualifying youth/child.

 Before you start your application, please have the following ready:

 - Your contact information (name, postal code, telephone number, and email address)

 - The first name, last name, gender, and date of birth of your child

 - The details of the sport or physical activity in which your child would like to participate including program dates, the name of the program and proof of programming

 - The amount that you are requesting from Jumpstart

-- The name of the non-profit/charity/service organization (payee) running the sport or physical activity program
+- The name of the organization (payee) running the sport or physical activity program

-- Proof of financial need: a clear, legible, and current copy of pages 1 and 2 of your Canada Child Benefit (Statement) will be required as proof of need
+- Proof of financial need: a clear, legible, and current copy of your Canada Child Benefit (Statement) will be required as proof of need